TechFanTheo/browserprivacy.org/results/First tests Jan 27/readme.md

 For now this is manual results using  https://privacytests.org/me.html.
 It isn't yet regrouped and is per browser only with some categories missing. using  Linux, I couldn't suceed running the tests.
 Not knowing Javascript doesn't help.
 Plus Arthur code has compatibility issues with Linux as it is designed for Mac.
 For a very rough to read overview of the challenges I faced you can read https://monograph.notesnook.com/65b20432aeaeae1c343e3e40.
+The tests are run on Linux Ubuntu 23.10

 Below is rules for hardening
 (Most sites should work.
 JS on for secure sites)